lyashevska/Mapping-Zero-Inflated-Data/README.md

 # MappingZeroInflatedData - Paper
-Code and data associated with Lyashevska, Brus, and van der Meer Ecology and Evolution paper: Mapping species abundance by a spatial zero-inflated Poisson model.
+Data and R-code associated with Lyashevska, Brus, and van der Meer Ecology and Evolution paper: Mapping species abundance by a spatial zero-inflated Poisson model.
 A case study in the Wadden Sea, The Netherlands

 URL: http://dx.doi.org/10.1002/ece3.1880